florianneukirchen/qgis_adjust_style/README.md

 - Changing stroke works for most renderer and symbol types now, including subsymbols (such as marker line)
 - Shapeburst and lineburst: correctly change color ramp and color2
 - Raster: Change color ramp of single band pseudo color renderer
+- Raster layers with colorize in the render pipeline: change color
+- Change colors in vector layer effects (glow, shadow)
 - Mark strings for translation
 - Add german translation
 - Flag project as modified ("dirty") after changing / loading the style
 - Do not crash on QgsNullSymbolRenderer
+- Change color ramp of heatmap renderer
+- Change color and stroke on raster contour renderer
 - Fix message on loading styles with style files for only some layers

 ### 0.2 (2023-05)